 Attach in a separate PDF

-The Education and Outreach Fellowship is ideal for candidates with a strong interest in theatre education and administration at a professional theatre company.
+The Education Fellowship is ideal for candidates with a strong interest in theatre education and administration at a professional theatre company.
 Fellows will work directly with the Education & Outreach staff to gain experience coordinating programs, developing and implementing marketing and development initiatives, assisting in the classroom, and writing study guides and lesson plans for the following programs: School Tour (elementary school touring production), Student Matinees (for mainstage shows), Outreach & Residencies (classes in schools), programs for Teens & Youth (on-site classes and productions) and Master Classes (classes for adults).

 Volunteers are an essential and invaluable part of the American Stage family—we simply couldn’t succeed without them.
 We welcome anyone interested in dedicating their time and talents to support Tampa Bay’s longest-running, professional live theatre to consider becoming an American Stage volunteer.